arizon-dread/clamav-rest-sigmon/README.md

 ## Nota Bene

-* When clamav-rest restarts, it will start with the signatures from when the container image was created.
+* When clamav-rest restarts, it will start with the signatures from when the container image was created (unless the signature database is stored on a persistent disk).
+New signatures are fetched on startup but need time to download and be consumed by clamav before they are fully loaded.
 After about two minutes, the signatures will be loaded.
-They are fetched on startup but need time to download and be consumed by clamav before they are fully loaded.
-During this time, clamav-rest-sigmon will return `420`.
+During this startup phase, clamav-rest-sigmon will return `420`, if run without persistent db storage.

 ## Endpoint